 Single Stringers vs Multiple Stringers

-Most surfboards have a single stringer that runs through the center of the board, but multi stringers are also available.
-With multiple stringer boards, between one and three stringers are either grouped together or placed equally spaced across the board.
+Most shortboard surfboards have a single stringer that runs through the center of the surfboard, but multi stringers are also available.

 Why Use a Triple Stringer on a Surfboard?

-Parabolic stringers arc along the surfboard’s rails and are often made from balsa wood or basswood, but they can also be made from high-density foam.
+Parabolic stringers follow along the curve of the surfboard’s rails and are often made from balsa wood or basswood, but they can also be made from high-density foam and carbon fiber tape.

 Carbon fiber is becoming increasingly popular in surfboard construction and is often used to produce stringers that replace or support wooden stringers.